silverveskilt/react-jump2source/README.md

 # react-jump2source

-A React library that enables quick navigation from the UI elements to the source code in your favourite IDE by leveraging the `data-source` attributes added to each component during development build.
+A React library that enables quick navigation from the UI elements to the source code using your favourite IDE.

 ## Installation